ibraheemcisse/Python-Application-Deployment-on-Amazon-Elastic-Kubernetes-Service-EKS-/README.md

 ---

 ## Future Enhancements
-- Add Horizontal Pod Autoscaler (HPA) for scaling based on metrics.
+- Add Horizontal Pod Autoscaler (HPA) for scaling.
 - Implement an Ingress resource for better traffic management.
 - Enhance security with NetworkPolicies and Secrets.